Tavisco/Palmkedex/README.md

 All the items above will be added one day?
 I don't know :) If you know your way around C and Palm OS, feel free to submit a Pull Request.

 ## Downloads
-You can find the binaries (the .prc files) in the release section of Github.
-[Or click here to go right to the latest version](https://github.com/Tavisco/Palmkedex/releases/latest).
+[Click here to go right to the latest version](https://github.com/Tavisco/Palmkedex/releases/latest).
 Do not mirror them elsewhere without my express permission.

+You can find the binaries (the .prc files) in the release section of Github, or at [PalmDB](https://palmdb.net/app/palmkedex).

 ### TLDR
 Install `Palmkedex.prc` and